Body suspected to be from California cliff crash found

 - US targets Russians with ties to Trump aides

-Authorities have been looking for three missing children from the crash that killed Sarah and Jennifer Hart and three of their other adopted children.
+Sarah and Jennifer Hart and their six adopted children were believed to be in the family’s SUV when it plunged off a cliff last month.
+Five bodies were found March 26 near Mendocino, a few days after Washington state authorities began investigating the Harts for possible child neglect, but three of their children were not immediately recovered from the scene.

+There were no signs of the other two children, authorities said Saturday.

-Authorities say data from the vehicle’s software suggested the crash was deliberate.
+Authorities have said that data from the vehicle’s software suggested the crash was deliberate.
+They said the SUV had stopped at a coastal highway overlook before speeding straight off the cliff and plummeting 100 feet (31 meters) into the rocky Pacific Ocean below.

+Sarah Hart pleaded guilty in 2011 to a domestic assault charge in Minnesota over what she said was a spanking given to one of her children.

+Bruce and Dana DeKalb, the family’s next-door neighbors in Woodland, Washington, called child welfare officials last month because the couple’s 15-year-old son, Devonte, had been coming to their house almost every day for a week, asking for food.
+They said the teen claimed his parents were “punishing them by withholding food.”